QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 This completes the mapping into a Markov jump LQ problem

-Function to Map Model with Restructuring into a Markov Jump Linear Quadratic Control Problem
+Map Model with Restructuring into a Markov Jump Linear Quadratic Control Problem
 ============================================================================================

 As with the previous model, we can use a function to map the primitives